wrewsama/obsidian-vault/Source Materials/Websites/System Design in a Hurry.md

         - simple, fast lookups
         - e.g. Redis, Memcached
     - Wide-column
-        - rows have different _families_ of columns
+        - tables have a schema, but each row may only have a subset of columns, only those values will be stored (no nulls for columns not in that row)
         - rows with the same partition key are stored together
         - good for massive append-only write volumes (e.g. timeseries)
         - e.g. Cassandra, HBase